ku-leuven-msec/IoTBenchmark-Features/Readme.md

 ref to x86 and props of x86 (BE)
 Ref to arm and props of arm (LE)

    - x86/binary.so
    - x86/build.sh

    - arm/binary.so
    - arm/build.sh

  - Feature 2

 Scripts:
 - Services
   - ...
   - scripts that will start certain (vulnerable) services
 - Varia
   - ...
   - scripts to help setup the device
 - LoneVulnerablilities
-		-LanguageFaults
+  - LanguageFaults
     - ...
     - scripts that introduce specific faults implemented in different languages
   - ...
   - scripts that introduce a vulnerablity into the system